Code Kit v5.0 released for CC's new Agent Teams feature.

 claude

 This single habit prevents the performance degradation that kills productivity on large projects.
+The rest of this guide covers why it works and five more strategies that compound on top of it.

 • Large-scale refactoring across multiple files